inspiredlabs/cwb/src/routes/courses/improve-programme-delivery-outcomes-you-already-run.md

 To improve programme delivery NGO should be:

 - reaching a wider audience with current funds.
-- encourage direct participation to empower children and young people.
+- encouraging direct participation to empower children and young people.
-- tailor activities to support behaviour change through facilitator training.
+- tailoring activities to support behaviour change through facilitator training.
-- use age appropriate activities that measure impact.
+- using age appropriate activities that measure impact.
-- use Monitoring and Evaluation to help track effective use of aid money.
+- using Monitoring and Evaluation to track effective use of aid money.

 ## How can we Improve Programme Delivery together?